 - Part B (Medical Insurance) covers most medically necessary doctors’ services, preventive care, durable medical equipment, hospital outpatient services, laboratory tests, x-rays, mental health care, and some home health and ambulance services.
 You pay a monthly premium for this coverage.

 Medicare Part D (outpatient Prescription Drug Insurance) is the part of Medicare that provides outpatient prescription drug coverage.
 Part D is provided only through private insurance companies that have contracts with the government—it is never provided directly by the government (like Original Medicare is).

 If you want Part D, you must choose Part D coverage that works with your Medicare health benefits.
-If you have Original Medicare, choose a stand-alone Part D plan.
+If you have Original Medicare, choose a stand-alone Part D plan (PDP).

 Medicare Part C is not a separate benefit.
 Part C is the part of Medicare policy that allows private health insurance companies to provide Medicare benefits.
-These Medicare private health plans, such as HMOs and PPOs, are known as Medicare Advantage plans.
-If you want, you can choose to get your Medicare coverage through a Medicare Advantage plan instead of Original Medicare.
+These Medicare private health plans, such as HMOs and PPOs, are known as Medicare Advantage Plans.
+If you want, you can choose to get your Medicare coverage through a Medicare Advantage Plan instead of through Original Medicare.

 Medicare Advantage Plans must offer at least the same benefits as Original Medicare (those covered under Parts A and B) but can do so with different rules, costs, and coverage restrictions.
 You also typically get Part D as part of your Medicare Advantage benefits package.
 Many different kinds of Medicare Advantage Plans are available.
 You may pay a monthly premium for this coverage, in addition to your Part B premium.